martenjj/drawview/README.md

 be displayed on a Linux or other Unix system.
 It is written in C++ and released under the GNU GPL.

-DrawView requires the Qt 4 libraries (version 4.1.0 or later), available from www.qt.io or included in many Linux distributions.
+DrawView requires the Qt 5 libraries (version 5.4 or later), available from www.qt.io or included in many Linux distributions.
 Qt/X11 is free for use and development of open-source applications.
+The 'qt4' branch works with the older Qt 4.

 The file is displayed in a desktop window which can be scrolled and zoomed as required.
 The drawing can be exported in PDF or PostScript